pupeno/to-jdbc-uri/README.md

 [![Build Status](https://travis-ci.org/carouselapps/to-jdbc-uri.svg?branch=master)](https://travis-ci.org/carouselapps/to-jdbc-uri)

-I notice that many templates and libraries out there expect a JDBC URI to connect to the database, but sometimes, that's not what you have.
-Sometimes what you have is the native URI of the database, like in the popular case of Heroku that gives you a PostgreSQL database.
-If you look for solutions to this problem you'll find lots of different code snippets that build a JDBC URI out of a PostgreSQL one, most with bugs and limitations.
-This little library intends to the solution to that.

-It's a very trivial library, so if you don't want to pull it into your project, you can copy and paste the function(s) that you want.
-It's still better to have a canonical solution to this problem than hundreds of little snippets floating around.

-At the moment, this library is far for complete.
-It just deals with the PostgreSQL URIs Heroku gives you.
-In all other cases it'll throw an exception.
-For those cases, please, create an issue or a pull request and over time this library will grow to be the canonical way to get JDBC URIs.
+Many libraries starting with clojure.java.jdbc and libraries that use [clojure.java.jdbc](https://github.com/clojure/java.jdbc) internally expect a JDBC URI to connect to the database, but your environment might be giving you the database specs in a different format.
+This library is designed to take the database credentials in any format and, as long as it's possible, generate a valid JDBC URI.
+Currently supported:

+- PostgreSQL (Heroku and others)
+- MySQL

+Support for other formats, databases, environments is welcome.

+The code in this library is actually trivial but if you need to perform this task and search for solutions you'll find lots of different snippets of code, some which work in some environments and not others.
+Even if you end up not using this library but copying and pasting
+[the code](https://github.com/carouselapps/to-jdbc-uri/blob/master/src/to_jdbc_uri/core.clj) it is better to have a canonical place for this code to exist.

 ## Usage